The Best Hotels in Rhodes For Every Traveller

 Along the coast from Ialyssos, just steps from a sandy-pebble beach dotted with palm-leaf parasols, lies D’Andrea Mare.
 It’s a family-friendly destination; ship the kids off to the mini-club or let them splash around in the children’s pool with a waterslide.
 For you, there are four pools, a lazy river and a modern spa with all-wood massage cabins.

-Now that you’ve sorted your stay, plan your trip by discovering all the best things to see and do in the city of the Colossus.
-Make sure to leave room for a delicious dinner at one of it’s best restaurants.
 Feel like island hopping?
-Why not take a trip to not-so-far-away Kos?
-Stay in one of the best hotels, and get to know the island better by exploring it’s must-see sights.
-For the even more adventurous, make Astypalea your next stop.
-Stay in one of the island’s beautiful hotels and carry on with your Grecian getaway.
+Why not take a trip to not-so-far-away Kos for a stay in one of the best hotels?
+For the even more adventurous, make Astypalea your next stop – stay in one of the island’s beautiful hotels and carry on with your Grecian getaway – and they’re all bookable through Culture Trip.

 Sam Murray contributed additional reporting to this article.